College of DuPage: Football

 The men's football team has been in six NJCAA bowls games since 2000.
 The school has won two of the six bowl games.
 The first bowl game won was called the Citizens Bank Bowl in 2012.
 The second bowl game won was the Red Grange Bowl in 2016.
 This was the first bowl game hosted by College of DuPage.
+In 2021 and 2022 the football team won back-to-back NJCAA Division III championships, beating Nassau Community College and North Dakota State College of Science.

-The men’s football team has sent several athletes to four-year universities Fahn Cooper played during the 2013 season.
+The men's football team has sent several athletes to four-year universities.
+Fahn Cooper played during the 2013 season.
 He transferred to the University of Mississippi and later was drafted to the San Francisco 49ers in the 5th round of the NFL 2016 draft.